void4/keyvm/docs/standard/architecture.md

 Everything in this architecture is derived from two types of objects:

-- Key: gives access to a page.
+- Key: gives access to a Page.
 It is *impossible* to read from or write to a page you don't have the key to.
 It works just like real, physical keys and locks.
 - Page: there are two types: DataPages (a contiguous sequence of bytes, used to store code and data) and KeyPages (a list of keys), both of dynamic size.

+Keys to an existing Page cannot be constructed out of nothing - they cannot be forged - only the creator of a page receives its key.

-Because these keys can be copied and shared, more than one domain can have access to the same page, and which domain has which keys can change over time.
+Because keys can be copied and shared by those who already have them, more than one domain can have access to the same page, and which domain has which keys can change over time.

 Instead of sending data to another domain, you just send a copy of the key that allows it to access the page the data is contained in.
 Now, data is not the thing that matters, but the rights to it.

 Instead of a process, where every part of the program is allowed to access every other part, here a domain can construct a new domain, put some code into it and run it, with the complete assurance that it can only access the pages it was explicitly given access to - nothing else.

-This is a weird conceptual inversion or abstraction that can take some time to get used to.
-Since many concepts depend on each other it is difficult to write a description that never depends on later definitions.
-It is therefore useful to read the following several times.

 ### Domains